casper-network/casper-integrations/node-api/get-era-by-switch-block/readme.md

 ## Overview

 In the Casper blockchain system the underlying consensus process proceeds in a linear sequence of **eras**.
 At the end of each era a special block is produced by the chain, this block is called the **switch block**.
-The switch block contains era specific information of special interest to validators.
+The switch block contains CSPR token reward information of special interest to validators.

 ## JSON-RPC